Whatsapp Icon

 Importance Of Dandelion For Cancer Patients

-Dandelion root extracts have been confirmed to produce apoptosis in vitro cancer cells by multiple studies.
+Multiple studies have confirmed Dandelion root extracts produce apoptosis in vitro cancer cells.
 In essence, they effectively manipulate these cells to commit molecular suicide.

 However, dandelions, interestingly enough, have been claimed to inhibit the development of cancer symptoms.
 A test-tube study that treated cancer cells with Dandelion leaf extract found the growth rate of the cells significantly reduced after the use of the extract.
 However, the extracts from the Dandelion flower or root did not produce the same result.